brebuilds/CoactionConnect2/AIRTABLE_SETUP_CHECKLIST.md

 - [ ] Check Airtable to see if it appears in Knowledge Files table

 ## 🎯 Success Indicators
-- ✅ All 6 tables created with correct field types
+- ✅ All 6 tables created with correct field names
 - ✅ Project links working in all tables
 - ✅ Test script shows "Connection successful!"
 - ✅ Uploads from app appear in Airtable